Andrew McCutchen Player Props: Pirates vs. Marlins

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.385) this season, fueled by 56 hits.
+- McCutchen has 56 hits this season and a team-best OBP of .383.

-- Among qualified batters in baseball, his batting average ranks 67th, his on-base percentage ranks 11th, and he is 81st in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 76th, his on-base percentage ranks 12th, and he is 93rd in the league in slugging.

-- He has gone deep in nine games this season (14.5%), leaving the park in 3.5% of his chances at the plate.
+- He has homered in nine games this season (14.3%), leaving the park in 3.4% of his trips to the dish.

-- McCutchen has driven home a run in 17 games this season (27.4%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on one occasion..
+- McCutchen has picked up an RBI in 27.0% of his games this year, with more than one RBI in 9.5% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.